Hyperthyroidism – Diagnosis, Symptoms, and Treatment

 What is Hyperthyroidism?

-Hyperthyroidism is a medical condition characterized by hyper-activation of the thyroid gland and release of excess thyroid hormone.
+Hyperthyroidism is a medical condition characterized by the hyperactivation of the thyroid gland and excess thyroid hormone release.
 The thyroid gland plays a critical role in the body’s metabolism – excess thyroid hormone results in an increased metabolic rate.
 This leads to features such as anxiety-agitation, palpitations, tremor, weight loss, sensitivity to heat, insomnia, increased heart rate (tachycardia), and diarrhea.
-Serious long-term effects may include osteoporosis, cardiac arrhythmias, and heart failure.
+Severe long-term effects may include osteoporosis, cardiac arrhythmias, and heart failure.

 What Causes Hyperthyroidism?

-TSH is released by the anterior pituitary, which is located underneath the brain in a region called the Sella turcica.
-TSH then enters the blood stream and acts on TSH receptors on the thyroid gland – this stimulates the thyroid gland to release more thyroid hormone (T4).
+TSH is released by the anterior pituitary, located underneath the brain in a region called the Sella turcica.
+TSH then enters the bloodstream and acts on TSH receptors on the thyroid gland – this stimulates the thyroid gland to release more thyroid hormone (T4).

 Under normal conditions, high T4 levels feedback to the pituitary gland and signal the gland to stop releasing TSH.
 With less TSH stimulation, the thyroid secretes less T4.

-Thyroid hormone is a major hormone that regulates the metabolic rate – increased thyroid hormone activates metabolism and leads to weight loss, increased heart rate, heat intolerance, and palpitations.
+Thyroid hormone is a significant hormone that regulates the metabolic rate – increased thyroid hormone activates metabolism and leads to weight loss, increased heart rate, heat intolerance, and palpitations.

 How Common is Hyperthyroidism?

 Hyperthyroidism is common in the United States and responsible for a relatively large percentage of primary care visits.
-The most common cause is Graves’ disease, an autoimmune disease that results in activation of the thyroid gland.
-The condition often requires referral to an endocrinology and sometimes ophthalmology specialist.
+The most common cause is Graves’ disease, an autoimmune disease that activates the thyroid gland.
+The condition often requires referral to an endocrinologist and sometimes an ophthalmology specialist.